Jordan Lawlar: Professional career

 The Arizona Diamondbacks selected Lawlar in the first round, with the sixth overall selection, of the 2021 Major League Baseball draft.
 He signed for a bonus of $6.7 million.
 He made his professional debut with the Rookie-level Arizona Complex League Diamondbacks.
 After two games, it was announced that he had injured his left shoulder and would be undergoing season-ending surgery.

 Lawlar was assigned to the Visalia Rawhide of the Low-A California League to begin the 2022 season.
 In late May, he was placed on the injured list with a back injury.
 He returned in mid-June.
 After batting .351 with nine home runs, 32 RBI, and 24 stolen bases over 44 games, he was promoted to the Hillsboro Hops of the High-A Northwest League in late July.
 He was selected to represent the Diamondbacks alongside Corbin Carroll at the 2022 All-Star Futures Game.
 Lawlar played in thirty games for Hillsboro in which he hit .288 with three home runs, 17 RBI, and 13 stolen bases before he was promoted to the Amarillo Sod Poodles of the Double-A Texas League.
-Over twenty games with Amarillo to finish the season, he batted .212 with four home runs and 11 RBIs.
+Over twenty games with Amarillo to finish the season, he batted .212 with four home runs and 11 RBI.
 He was selected to play in the Arizona Fall League for the Salt River Rafters after the season.
 While with the Rafters, Lawlar suffered a fractured left scapula after being hit by a wayward pitch from Baltimore Orioles prospect Nick Richmond, and was ruled out for six–to–eight weeks.
 Lawlar returned to Amarillo to open the 2023 season.
 In mid-August, he was promoted to the Reno Aces of the Triple-A Pacific Coast League.

 On September 6, Lawlar selected to the 40-man roster and promoted to the major leagues for the first time.
+He made his MLB debut the next day as Arizona's starting shortstop.
+Lawlar recorded his first MLB hit, an infield single off Chicago Cubs starting pitcher Javier Assad, in his second at-bat.
 In 14 games during his rookie campaign, he batted .129/.206/.129 with no home runs or RBI.